shinyColumn/sch-guard/README.md

 p=0.012); on Haiku 4.5 it's directionally consistent across all 5 runs but short of significance at this sample size (p=0.083).
 The most concrete
-finding: across the 5 runs, the naive baseline on Haiku 4.5 misclassified real, currently-deployed Anthropic skills as malicious 5 times; SCH-Guard never did.
+finding: across the 5 runs, the naive baseline on Haiku 4.5 misclassified real, currently-deployed Anthropic skills as malicious 5 times; SCH Guard never did.

 A length/structure-matched control prompt (same signal-list format and